neiltucker/55335A/README.md

-# 55335A - SQL Server Machine Learning Services using Python, R and Java
+# 55335A - SQL Server Machine Learning using Python, R and Java

 **Courseware Access:** [https://www.softwaretutorialservices.com/course/55335a](https://www.softwaretutorialservices.com/course/55335a)